maxkreja/berrymon/docs/_sources/api.rst.txt

 API
 ===

-It's HTTP API is the core feature of Berrymon.
-If you want to use it outside of the Berrymon mobile app, take at the look at it's documentation.
+Berrymons HTTP API is its core feature.
+If you want to use it outside of the Berrymon mobile app, take at the look at it’s documentation.

 The API uses GET and POST requests in combination with JSON encoded data.
 The default HTTP codes are used for error handling.

-:code:`<host>` and :code:`<port>` are system specific and up to your configuration.
-If a request was sent with the wrong method, a *405* will be returned.
+:code:`<host>` and :code:`<port>` are system specific and depend on your configuration.
+If a request was sent with the wrong method, *405* will be returned.
 All display related requests will return *501* if the display is disabled by the config.

 GET Requets
 -----------